breylaude/blog/_posts/2018-04-27-google-code-jam-2018.md

 comments: true
 ---

 Codejam is using a different system and rules than before.
-I am not sure if I want to participate in the contest.
-I know how to solve problem A, but I can’t even find a vital bit of info about the new rules like the CPU of the servers where the code are supposed to run.
+I'm not sure if I still want to participate in the contest.
+I know how to solve problem A, but I can’t find a vital bit of info about the new rules like the CPU of the servers where the code are supposed to run.

-However, this sounds suspiciously like one of those badly made ACM contests.
+However, this suspiciously sound like one of those badly made ACM contests.

 I no longer have so much free time as before.
 I barely have time in the weekends to rest.
 So a Saturday is not something I can just spend in some contest if it doesn't sound at least a bit challenging.
 And the prizes are as low as ever.
-I decide that atleast for Friday I am not going to bother.
+I decide that atleast for Friday I'm not gonna bother.

 Enough too much talking. **I accidentally read problem B and figure it's an extremely easy problem.**